Ellesmere Island: Euro-American exploration and contact

-The United States expedition led by Adolphus Greely in 1881 crossed the island from east to west, establishing Fort Conger in the northern part of the island.
+The Lady Franklin Bay Expedition, a United States expedition, led by Adolphus Greely in 1881 crossed the island from east to west, establishing Fort Conger in the northern part of the island.
 The Greely expedition found fossil forests on Ellesmere Island in the late 1880s.
 Stenkul Fiord was first explored in 1902 by Per Schei, a member of Otto Sverdrup's 2nd Norwegian Polar Expedition.

 The Ellesmere Ice Shelf was documented by the British Arctic Expedition of 1875–76, in which Lieutenant Pelham Aldrich's party went from Cape Sheridan west to Cape Alert, including the Ward Hunt Ice Shelf.
 In 1906 Robert Peary led an expedition in northern Ellesmere Island, from Cape Sheridan along the coast to the western side of Nansen Sound (93°W).
 During Peary's expedition, the ice shelf was continuous; it has since been estimated to have covered 8900 km2.
 The ice shelf broke apart in the 20th century, presumably due to climate change.